Android P Drops Support For Nexus Phones, Pixel Tablet - Slashdot

 The fact that you can only use it when it's connected to a power outlet does limit its functionality somewhat, though.

-Google is pretty forthcoming about updates (Score:4, Informative)
+Google is pretty forthcoming about updates (Score:5, Informative)

 https://support.google.com/nex... [google.com]